ermalaliraj/python-lda-topic-modeling-ec-laws/README.md

 4. Make a prediction with an unseen phrase.
 The phrase is taken from GDPR regulation and the `Topic 4` is correctly found together with the filename `reg_2016_679_akn_nr119seq0001.xml`

+The file containing all the steps in sequence is `ALL.lda-topic-modeling-ec-laws.py`

 ### Project Structure

+For optimising the time we split the computation in 5 different files.
+Ex, we don't need to wait 3 minutes each time we rebuild the model for loading all xml files in a `np array`.
+Instead we can reuse the np array already saved in the filesystem using `spacy` library.

 The project is split in the following files:
 1. `serialize_documents_array.py`
     - Loads all documents, reads fileContent, cleans xml, lemmatize, and creates the array `documents` with rows [fileName, fileContent] for each document.